 2. Kura Tawhiti / Castle Hill Conservation Area

-Fun fact: Topuni status means a chief has placed a cloak over the area.
-Tōpuni status therefore means Ngāi Tahu values on the conservation area are upheld.
+Fun Fact: Topuni status means a chief has placed a cloak over the area.
+Tōpuni status, therefore, means Ngāi Tahu values on the conservation area are upheld.
 You can read more about it here.

 The rock formations at Kura Tawhiti formed millions of years ago and were once under the ocean.
-Limestone rocks formed and when exposed to the elements, were then eroded away into the unique shapes you see today.
+Limestone rocks formed and when exposed to the elements, were then eroded into the unique shapes you see today.

 Visiting Kura Tawhiti is easy and done by making your way from Porters Pass Viewpoint to the large parking lot only 10 minutes away.
 This attraction is well signposted and very hard to miss.
 From the parking lot, there is a well-defined walking track you can enjoy that leads through the boulders.
-It takes anywhere from 40 to 60 minutes to explore the area and the 1.4 kilometers (each way) walking track is considered easy.
+It takes anywhere from 40 to 60 minutes to explore the area and the 1.4 kilometers (each way) walking track (0.9 miles) is considered easy.

 This is certainly one of the best stops between Christchurch and Franz Josef!